 To add transactions, find the server in the server list and click 'Transactions'.
 This presents a list of all transactions configured for that server.
 Click 'Add transaction' to add a new default transaction to the list and click 'edit'.

-See a detailed description of the settings on the next page.
+The settings are described on the next page.

 Available settings